 The checkout flow for subscription box businesses needs to be kept simple and straightforward.
 A “Buy now” button which takes the user directly to the payment page is far more efficient than an elaborate “cart checkout” flow that creates unnecessary friction.

 Some ecommerce platforms force you to use the stock checkout feature which cannot be easily customized.
 This checkout flow is usually optimized for the ecommerce platform rather than for your unique business needs.
-With powerful APIs, you can build a checkout flow that is best optimized for your identified user personas and your business.
+With powerful eCommerce APIs, you can build a checkout flow that is best optimized for your identified user personas and your business.

 6. Segmented Notification and Communication

-Subscription ecommerce is all about the experience – the more your efforts are targeted and personalized, the better.
+Running a subscription eCommerce business is all about the experience – the more your efforts are targeted and personalized, the better.
 Billing systems have evolved beyond record maintainers, into great tools for acquisition and retention.
 They let you segment your audience by location, card abandonment, purchase history, plans, and more, letting you proactively engage with your customer base through timely notifications.

 7. Multiple Payment Methods